The Middle Period: Studio Recordings, Family Life and the Bohemian Lifestyle

 Jimmy became a recording artist for ABC/Paramount in 1956, which was the same time that Creed Taylor became the producer for the label.
 (Jimmy would still record as a sideman for Prestige).
 The two albums he did were Jimmy Raney Featuring Bob Brookmeyer and Jimmy Raney in Three Attitudes.
 The latter record was cobbled together from 3 separate dates and personnel (two quintets, 1 quartet).These particular records are many guitarists’ favorites (see Alan Holdsworth quote here) and the “Attitudes” record has recently gone back into print.
 Jimmy considered the Brookmeyer date his best work up until that point.
 There is a the real lift in the rhythm section provided by Teddy Kotick, Osie Johnson and pianists Dick Katz and Hank Jones.
 Along with the inspiring solos and musicianship of Bob Brookmeyer, how could you go wrong?
-This group gives Jimmy’s line the support the (I find) is sometimes lacking on early records, where it sounds almost like he’s steering the boat on his own.
+This group gives Jimmy’s line the support that (I find) is sometimes lacking on early records, where it sounds almost like he’s steering the boat on his own.
 Hank Jones is one of the finest accompanists there are – providing both propulsion and uncanny taste which is something that may have not been present on Jimmy’s records since his work with Al Haig.
 Dad often talked about his issues with drummers.
 He didn’t like aggressive drummers that covered him when he played and jacked up the tempo in the process.
-He was extremely sensitive to tempo so it is likely that his choices of steady drummers who just kept good time was preferable to him.
+He was extremely sensitive to tempo so it is likely that his choices of steady drummers with good time was preferable to him.
 With the great studio drummer, Osie Johnson he had the best of both worlds.
 A sample of Jimmy’s fine work on his own original ‘The Flag is Up” is offered on the transcription page.
 Given that these were the only records as a leader he was to make for the label, (he was a sideman on Vinnie Burke All-Stars) I would have to imagine that his relationship with the company and Creed Taylor wasn’t a fruitful one.

 He was living a rich life at home, however.
 He continued to paint, play the cello, study scores and continue compositional studies with Hall Overton.
-In particular he studied Bela Bartok’s string quartets #1-6.
+In particular, he studied Bela Bartok’s string quartets #1-6.
 He played along with Music Minus One Cello studies of Beethoven.
-All this came to fruition, culminating in the tour de force recording, ‘Suite for Guitar Quintet”.Strings & Swings for Muse Records in 1972.
+All this came to fruition, culminating in the tour de force recording, ‘Suite for Guitar Quintet” Strings & Swings for Muse Records in 1972.
 Listen to the lovely, Pari Passu 04 – Pari Passu

 The Jazz Loft

-Young started calling me about granting my consent to these recordings which included my father.
-I told him point blank I thought it was a bootleg.
-He was offended at my characterization, citing what the documentarians are now (Sam Stephenson for example) that they knew they were being recorded.
+Young called me a few times about granting my consent to these recordings that included my father.
+I told him point-blank that I thought it was a bootleg.
+He was offended at my characterization, citing what the documentarians are now (Sam Stephenson for example) saying that the artists that knew they were being recorded.
 I refuted that argument, telling him, “They might’ve known they were being recorded but they didn’t know that you guys would turn around years later and try to make money off them!”
 He said nothing to that.
 Jim Eigo who was put in charge of this also was calling me about it.
-Basically when people are pressuring you to make a decision it’s because they want to make money on something.
+Basically when people are pressuring you to make a decision, it’s because they want to make money on something.
 Money was never offered in the beginning.
 Eigo wanted me to relent and just grant consent based on Young being ill and that it wasn’t really going to make much money.
-In the end I had Jimmy’s companion the late Ola Miracle draft a legal document granting consent.
-To his credit, Eigo was probably instrumental in (at least some musicians) being given posthumous record date royalties for the work.
-But I think basically took the “high road” because risking the legal battle with the number of living artists (Including Jim Hall) or heirs was probably more costly.
-One of the stipulations made in the document is that this granting of consent for the recordings for the Dave X Young Loft Project would be limited to this project.
+In the end, I had Jimmy’s companion, the late Ola Miracle, draft a legal document granting consent.
+To his credit, Eigo was probably instrumental for at least some musicians gaining record date royalties posthumously for their work.
+I basically took the high road because risking the legal battle with the number of living artists (including Jim Hall) or heirs would have probably been more costly.
+One of the stipulations made in the document is that this consent for the recordings for the Dave X Young Loft Project would be limited to this project only.
 I don’t think they have kept to that.
-I knew that once I did this, this opened the door to Eugene Smith who had intentions and was claiming ownership of these tapes as well.
-The project continues to find venues in various museum shows, photography and concerts.
-I am told pictures of my mother even are showing up in one of the shows.
+I knew that once I did this, it opened the door to Eugene Smith who had intentions to claim ownership of these tapes as well.
+The project continues to find venues in various museum shows, photography, and concerts.
+I am told pictures of my mother even show up in one of the shows.
 I was never told anything.
-Granted people are fascinated by musical history and this is something the public has a right to know about.
+Granted, people are fascinated by musical history and this is something the public has a right to know about.
 I am just presenting the other side.
-It just leaves a bad taste in my mouth.
+This project just leaves a bad taste in my mouth.